Before starting the Program

-Can I pay my course fee in instalments?
+Can I pay my program fee in instalments?

-It may be possible to pay your course fee in 3 instalments over 5 months.
+It may be possible to pay your program fee in 3 instalments over 5 months.

 Please contact our office to request an “Instalment” payment form (PLEASE DO NOT AMEND THE FULL FEE PAYMENT FORM AND RETURN TO US)

-40% of the course fee plus $300 administration fee
+40% of the program fee plus $300 administration fee

 1 month after enrolling

 30% of the program fee